RecklessTedsFunland/ahrs/README.md

 ripple in the stop band.
 The filter is designed for:

 * Sample Freq: 20 Hz
-* Pass band: XX
+* Pass band: 0.8
-* Stop band: YY
+* Stop band: 0.9
-* Stop band Attenuation: 60 dB
+* Stop band Attenuation: 40 dB
 * Order: 5

 The filter is implemented as: